Nyhavn is a port town in Copenhagen, the capital of Denmark, and a popular tourist destination with colorfully clad houses along the canals.

 Hans Christian Andersen, the Danish author of “The Hard Duckling” and other famous fairy tales, loved the fairy-tale-like scenery of Nyhavn and lived there until the end of his life.

-In this article, I will explain Nyhavn, Denmark, which is also the oldest populated port in Scandinavia, built in 1673.
+In this article, I will explain Nyhavn, Denmark’s oldest populated port in Scandinavia, built-in 1673.

 Copenhagen, the capital of Denmark, has a port town called Nyhavn.